microsoft/vscode-jupyter-lsp-middleware/README.md

 - npm run download-api (updates vscode.d.ts)
 - npm run webpack (which will setup stuff for using with vscode-python)

-### Directions for debugging with python extension
+### Directions for debugging with jupyter extension

 - Run the steps above for getting the npm link setup
-- From with VS code, open both python and lsp-middleware as two folders
+- From with VS code, open both jupyter and lsp-middleware as two folders
 - Build the 'webpack link' task for lsp-middleware
-- Build the compile task for python
+- Build the compile task for jupyter
-- Set breakpoints in the dist/index.js file while debugging (it's a development webpack)
+- Set breakpoints in the dist/node/index.js file while debugging (it's a development webpack)
 - Edit lsp code
 - Rerun the 'webpack link' build every time (it doesn't watch as it runs a post build step)